Line of sight is a must

 The worst: slow update rate and fast-moving mobile objects

 The scenario with a slow update rate with the fast-moving mobile object is complex even in good LOS conditions because the object may make turns, loops, etc..
-Still, the slow update rate doesn’t allow us to notice that there was a loop or turn because they happen between the location updates.
+Still, the slow update rate doesn’t allow us to notice that a loop or turn has occurred because they happen between location updates.

-With NOLS and the attempts to detect or filter out wrong measurements from the good ones, the task becomes nearly impossible because the LOS tracking looks pretty chaotic if the object is moving with turns and loops.
-However, with NOLS, the chaos of movements is multiplied with the chaos due to NOLS.
-There is no pattern, there is no trail, and tracking simply becomes impossible even with pretty advanced additional methods.
+With NLOS and attempts to detect or filter out incorrect measurements from the correct ones, the task becomes nearly impossible because the LOS tracking appears chaotic when the object is moving with turns and loops.
+However, with NLOS, the chaos of movement is compounded by the additional chaos introduced by NLOS.
+There is no pattern, no trail, and tracking becomes simply impossible, even with advanced additional methods.

 The only real solution for all these troubles is to provide the line of sight between the mobile beacon and two or more stationary beacons within 30m for 2D and three or more stationary beacons for 3D.